promptfoo/promptfoo/site/docs/guides/mistral-vs-llama.md

 # Mistral vs Llama 2: benchmark on your own data

-Mistral was announced as the "best 7B model to date" on the basis of a [number of evals](https://mistral.ai/news/announcing-mistral-7b/) performed by the researchers.
-Mixtral, a mixture-of-experts model, was recently [announced](https://mistral.ai/news/mixtral-of-experts/) with impressive eval performance.
+When Mistral was was released, it was the "best 7B model to date" based on a [number of evals](https://mistral.ai/news/announcing-mistral-7b/).
+Mixtral, a mixture-of-experts model based on Mistral, was recently [announced](https://mistral.ai/news/mixtral-of-experts/) with even more impressive eval performance.

 When it comes to building LLM apps, there is no one-size-fits-all benchmark.
 To maximize the quality of your LLM application, consider building your own benchmark to supplement public benchmarks.
 This guide describes how to compare Mixtral 8x7b vs Mistral 7B vs Llama 7B using the `promptfoo` CLI.